March 2010 – First Fam Trip to St. Lucia

 Once in the air, he describes the island’s current dry spell – you can tell that the greenery is not quite as lush, but it’s still gorgeous.
-From the helicopter (I wind up in the unfortunate middle seat, so no super-great pictures without leaning over someone), I can see a few puffs of smoke, small fires burning in the driest of places.
-You just never expect that in Paradise, but it hasn’t affected the island’s tourism, as I am later informed.
+From the helicopter I can see a few puffs of smoke, small fires burning in the driest of places.
+Iit hasn’t affected the island’s tourism, I am later informed.

 I’m immediately greeted by two bellmen upon arriving at the Sandals Grande, one takes my bag while the other checks me in.
 Now, certain words are magic to my ears, but never have any had the effect on me as the six following words… “Your butler will be with you shortly.”
 WHA?!
 Up until this point we were just keeping our fingers crossed to get upgraded to butler level, but here I am, looking over the check in guy’s shoulder and reading “Epperly – Butler”.
 Zing.

-Here’s a buzz kill for the romance, though: I have yet to mention that I’m staying here with Frances, my coworker.
-But we’ll have a good laugh about all of this – how most of the people at this couples’ only resort probably think that we’re lesbians.
-We’re not.
+Here’s a buzzkill for the romance, though: I have yet to mention that I’m staying here with my coworker.
+But we’ll have a good laugh about all of this later.

 While I’m typing away at the beginning of this post, I hear a knock on my door – my butler arrives, a sweet girl named Jackie.
-She officially checks me in (in my room – that’s service!), gives me a cell phone to reach her, and sets out to find me a chocolate dessert, per my starving request.
+She officially checks me in (in my room!), gives me a cell phone to reach her, and sets out to find me a chocolate dessert.
 As she is gone, the others arrive and we head to their room for the an insider’s Sandal’s spiel and our itinerary for the next three days.
-I can’t wait, but at the moment I really can’t wait to get back to my room and see what my butler has brought for me to munch on.
+I can’t wait, but at the moment I really can’t wait to get back to my room and see what Jackie has rounded up.